 Having a side hustle refers to someone pursuing a secondary stream of income earned aside from their full time job.
 So for instance, generating income from a blog on the side or delivering pizzas at night after work would be classified as side hustle money.
 Many times side hustles line up with a person’s passion and if hustled on long enough with success, could allow them to transition from their full time job into that hustle.
 At the very minimum, the extra money they bring in provides some breathing room in the monthly budget.

 The potential side hustle ideas are limitless, only confined to the depth of imagination of what you could come up with to make money.
-For starters, here’s a great list from Side Hustle Nation.
-J. Money at Budgets Are Sexy has a whole series devoted to people who are creatively pursuing side hustles.
+J. Money at Budgets Are Sexy has a whole series devoted to people who are creatively pursuing a side hustle.

 I admit the idea of Jesus having a “business-on-the-side” is purely speculative on my part and may amount to doctrinal heresy.
 But the idea is not without precedent in the Bible.